 If you already have routines, you might like to simplify them.
 There might be steps you can simplify so you can get through them quicker.
 Streamlining your routine can be as easy as getting rid of some mugs, making your morning coffee a no-brain activity.
-Or having less clothes in your wardrobe, so getting dressed doesn’t mean decision paralysis.
+Or have fewer clothes in your wardrobe, to combat decision paralysis.

 3. Minimise Distractions

-Before starting a task, cut out any potential distractions.
+To increase focus to get things done, cut out any potential distractions before starting a task.
 Turn off your phone.
 Shut the door to your office.
-Hide email pop ups.
+Hide email pop-ups.

 If you find yourself forgetting what you’re doing, tell yourself out loud what you are going to achieve.
 Like, “I’m doing the dishes”.
 You could also write yourself a note.
 If you do get called away unexpectedly, take the note with you to remind yourself what you were doing before the interruption.

-You might try these tips, and still find yourself getting stuck.
+You might try these tips and still find yourself getting stuck.
 Maybe there’s something else going on for you.
-Don’t forget that I’m here to help you in a one-to-one consultation.
+In this case, it can be helpful to get one-to-one help.
 Don’t let past experiences stop you from reaching out and finding a way to move you forward.